 Fortunately, getting your water pressure under control is fairly simple.
 Just have a licensed plumber install a device called a water pressure regulator (or pressure reduction valve).
 If your home was built after 2002, you should have a regulator already in place, as per the requirements of The International Plumbing Code.
 However, water pressure regulators have a lifespan of only 7-12 years before they must be replaced.

 Rely on the expert team from Out of This World Plumbing to inspect your plumbing system in order to diagnose and repair any problems.
-We have plumbers in Ottawa, Barrhaven, Kanata, and the surrounding area to install and replace water pressure regulators.
+Our plumbing services in Ottawa, Barrhaven, Kanata, and the surrounding area include installing and replacing water pressure regulators.